Rayquaza01/JoinPython/README.md

 *Note*

-Requires: Python 3.5 and a Join account
+Requires: Python 3 and a Join account

-Only tested on Windows.
+Only tested on Windows and Bash on Windows.
 Should work with other systems, though.

-Setup:

 Download at [releases](https://github.com/Rayquaza01/JoinPython/releases)

+Devices setup:

 1. Go to the [Join web-interface](https://joinjoaomgcd.appspot.com/)
 2. Choose a device.
 3. Click Join API.
 4. Click the Show button.
-5. Run setup.py and enter the API key shown when requested.
+5. Run joinsetup.py and enter the API key shown when requested.
 6. devices.json should be created.
 End of setup.

 Contacts setup: